Xrigok/opencl-torch/README.md

 | yolov5l6(our) |-----|64.82ms|
 | yolov5nl6(cuda)|-----|63.41ms|

-CSwin tiny test used 1K images, yolov5 only test time.
+CSwin test used 1K images, yolov5 only test time [have same result at 4 images].